Our Hiring Process

-The additional, but often undervalued benefit to a training process likes ours is to provide continued opportunity for us to engage and interact with candidates before they start work to ensure they are right for us and we for them.
+The additional, but often undervalued benefit to a training process like ours, is to provide continued opportunity for us to engage and interact with candidates before they start working.

-Our initial training lasts around a week and while no means an exhaustive list we cover the follow areas:
+Our initial training lasts around a week and, while no means an exhaustive list, we cover the following areas: